-- Absence from school will be excused for (1) illness, (2) emergency family matter, (3) death in the family, (4) dental and medical appointment, when appointment at other time is not possible, (5) court appearance, (6) an absence that requires and extended amount of time, such as travel out of the city or religious observance, when an arrangement has been made in advance by completing the prearranged absence form, (7) one-half day for school permit, and (8) absence for any reason not stated above if accompanied by a note from a parent or guardian. - All excused absences must be verified by a telephone call or a note from the parent(s) or physician.
+- Absence from school will be excused for (1) illness, (2) emergency family matter, (3) death in the family, (4) dental and medical appointment, when appointment at other time is not possible, (5) court appearance, (6) one-half day for school permit, and (7) absence for other not stated above if accompanied by a note from a parent or guardian. - 2 All excused absences must be verified by a telephone call or a note from the parent(s) or physician.
 For prearranged absences, teachers of classes from which the student will be absent must be contacted for appropriate assignments within a reasonable time prior to the absence and the teachers' signatures obtained on the prearranged absence form that is obtained from the office.
 The form is then returned to the office.
-All absences, which can reasonably be foreseen, are to be approved by the use of the prearranged absence form.

-3 Absences from school for any reason other than the above mentioned will not be excused by the school unless it is cleared in advance by the school.
+All absences, which can reasonably be foreseen, are to be approved by the use of the prearranged absence form. - 3 Absences from school for any reason other than the above mentioned will not be excused by the school unless it is cleared in advance by the school.
 If there is any doubt about the absence being excused, call the school office.